Home » Jbel Moussa

 Griffon Vultures mating at Jbel Moussa, northern Morocco, January 2021 (Jbel Moussa Vulture Rehabilitation Centre).

-Breeding of Griffon Vulture at Jbel Moussa, Morocco Read More »
+Griffon Vulture breeds at Jbel Moussa, Morocco Read More »

-Release of Cinereous, Griffon and Rüppell’s vultures at Jbel Moussa after wing-tagging
+Wing-tagging of Cinereous, Griffon and Rüppell’s vultures at Jbel Moussa

 Rüppell's Vulture / Vautour de Rüppell (Gyps rueppelli): 'M1', Jbel Moussa region, 17 Aug.
 2018 (Rachid El Khamlichi).

-Release of Cinereous, Griffon and Rüppell’s vultures at Jbel Moussa after wing-tagging Read More »
+Wing-tagging of Cinereous, Griffon and Rüppell’s vultures at Jbel Moussa Read More »

 Spanish Imperial Eagle dispersion in North Africa in 2017